-Chamberlain, Hrdlicka, White, Williams & Aughtry is pleased to announce the inclusion of ten of its Atlanta attorneys among Super Lawyers and Rising Stars for 2019.
+Chamberlain, Hrdlicka, White, Williams & Aughtry is pleased to announce the inclusion of eleven of its Atlanta attorneys among Super Lawyers and Rising Stars for 2019.

-Shareholders David D. Aughtry, Annette A. Idalski, Thomas E. Jones, Jr., Seth R. Price, Scott M. Ratchick and Hale E. Sheppard are recognized as Georgia Super Lawyers.
-In addition,shareholders John Hackney and Peter N. Hall, and senior associates Jeffrey Hord and Erica L. Opitz were named as “Georgia Rising Stars” by the publication.
-The complete list of honorees is available today at http://superlawyers.com/georgia.
+Shareholders David D. Aughtry, Stephanie Friese (Aron), Annette A. Idalski, Thomas E. Jones, Jr., Seth R. Price, Scott M. Ratchick and Hale E. Sheppard are recognized as Georgia Super Lawyers.
+In addition, shareholders John Hackney, Peter Hall and Erica L. Opitz and senior counsel Christine Norstadt were named as “Georgia Rising Stars” by the publication.

 Aughtry co-chairs the firm’s tax practice.
 A renowned tax attorney, he focuses his practice on civil and criminal tax litigation.
 He earned his bachelor’s degree from the Citadel, and both his master’s degree in accounting and his law degree from the University of South Carolina.
 He also holds a master’s in taxation from Emory University.